keith-ng/Projects/Video-based Person Re-Identification/README.md

 Given the focus of projects on security and retail, we test the model on a video with shoplifting occurence to see if we can re-identify individuals captured by different cameras in a gas station.

+### Acknowledgement:
-### Acknowledgement:This repository is built upon the repository TranReID.
+This repository is built upon the repository TranReID.
+Credits to Youtube channel [Gas Station Encounters](https://youtu.be/LamLq3dlqyI) for video used in model testing.

 ### Citation:
 @ARTICLE{9714137,